- This event has passed.

 November 9 @ 7:30 pm - 9:30 pm| $5 - $15

-A night for chamber music aficionados!
-South Florida’s premier string quartet and ensemble at FIU, the Amernet String Quartet, performs with Executive Director of the internationally renowned Montreal Chamber Music Festival Denis Brott and Music Director of the Lynn Philharmonia Guillermo Figueroa in a performance of Arnold Schoenberg’s acclaimed Verklarte Nacht and Arensky’s Cello Quintet.
+Satisfy your thirst for a night of chamber music masterpieces with the highly acclaimed Amernet String Quartet, cellist and Executive Director of the internationally renowned Montreal Chamber Music Festival Denis Brott and Music Director of the Lynn Philharmonia Guillermo Figueroa.

 ABOUT DENIS BROTT